gitFarzam/DigitRecognition/readme.md

 * `os`

 ## **Dataset**
-The dataset was downloaded from [Kaggle](https://www.kaggle.com/datasets/jcprogjava/handwritten-digits-dataset-not-in-mnist) and is provided by [JC-ProgJava](https://github.com/JC-ProgJava/Handwritten-Digit-Dataset).
+The dataset with name ***Handwritten Digits Dataset (not in MNIST)*** was downloaded from [Kaggle](https://www.kaggle.com/datasets/jcprogjava/handwritten-digits-dataset-not-in-mnist) and is provided by [JC-ProgJava](https://github.com/JC-ProgJava/Handwritten-Digit-Dataset).
 You can find the repository [here](https://github.com/JC-ProgJava/Handwritten-Digit-Dataset) and the license [here](https://github.com/JC-ProgJava/Handwritten-Digit-Dataset/blob/main/LICENSE.md).

 This dataset is used for educational purposes.
 If using this dataset violates any law, please let me know.

 ### Dataset Citation

-Dataset Citation

 ```bibtex
 @misc{jc-progjava_2021,